rqtl/qtl2/index.md

 ### License

-The R/qtl2 package is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License, version 3, as published by the Free Software Foundation.
+The qtl2geno and qtl2scan packages are free software; you can redistribute them and/or modify them under the terms of the GNU General Public License, version 3, as published by the Free Software Foundation.

-This program is distributed in the hope that it will be useful, but without any warranty; without even the implied warranty of merchantability or fitness for a particular purpose.
+These programs are distributed in the hope that they will be useful, but without any warranty; without even the implied warranty of merchantability or fitness for a particular purpose.
 See the GNU General Public License for more details.